Collection is open to the public.

 Accession: 2005.85.A: guest book with signatures of guests and members, 1929-1933.

 Accession: 2005.36.A: proposals for an International College - "an integrated academic and residential experience."
-Material includes proposalsregarding the idea, and also responses and evaluations of the idea by students (student names are omitted).
+Material also includes responses and evaluations by students (student names are omitted).

 Property rights reside with Special Collections & University Archives, University of Oregon Libraries.
 Copyright resides with the creators of the documents or their heirs.
 All requests for permission to publish collection materials must be submitted to Special Collections & University Archives.
 The reader must also obtain permission of the copyright holder.